siangooding/siangooding.github.io/_pages/mphil.md

 <h2>Curriculum learning for text simplfication</h2>

 Humans and animals learn much more effectively when the examples are not randomly presented but organized in a meaningful way.
 For instance, by introducing gradually more concepts, and increasingly more complex ones.
 [1] This has been referred to as <i>curriculum learning</i>.
-The use of a curriculum learning framework applied to neural machine translation has been shown to reduce training time and result in overall better performance [2].
+The use of a curriculum learning framework applied to neural machine translation (NMT) has been shown to reduce training time and result in overall better performance [2].

 Text simplification is aimed at reducing the reading and grammatical complexity of text whilst retaining the meaning.
-Neural machine translation approaches have dominated the text simplification field over the past few years [3].
+NMT approaches have dominated the text simplification field over the past few years [3].
 In this setting, the aim is to 'translate' complex text to simpler text using traditional translation architectures.
-In this project you will investigate whether curriculum learning can be used to improve an NMT system for text simplification.
+In this project, you will investigate whether curriculum learning can be used to improve an NMT system for text simplification.
 You will reimplement a neural translation system and experiment with how the ordering of training data impacts the model performance.

 ## Proficiency prediction from reading behaviour